-- The Missoula City Fire Department will serve the subdivision.
-The closest station is located at 3011 Latimer Street, approximately 2.5 miles from the subdivision.
-(Subdivision Application, page 24) - 2.
+- 1. The Missoula City Fire Department will serve the subdivision.
+The closest station is located at 3011 Latimer Street, approximately 2.5 miles from the subdivision. - 2.
 Subdivision Regulations Section 3-070.1 requires that water supply for fire protection be provided via a public or community water system with 1,000 gallons per minute minimum flow, or via residential sprinkler systems. - 3.
 Water supply for fire protection for this subdivision is planned to be supplied via 20 new fire hydrants.
 A fire hydrant spacing exhibit provided with the subdivision application shows each hydrant and indicates a minimum 1,000 gallons per minute would be provided.
-Missoula City Fire Marshall Dax Fraser signed the exhibit, indicating approval.
-Fire Hydrant Spacing Exhibit - 4.
+Missoula City Fire Marshall Dax Fraser signed the exhibit, indicating approval. - 4.
 The Missoula City Fire Department regularly requires an addressing system to be developed that conforms to the addressing requirements of the City.
-All new buildings are assigned an address at the time of building permit approval, and are required to meet City standards for signage.
-Subdivision Regulations Section 3-010.1.F - 5.
-A condition of approval requires the developer to provide plans for address signage and a fire hydrant plan subject to review and approval of the Missoula City Fire Department prior to final plat approval of the first phase.
+All new buildings are assigned an address at the time of building permit approval, and are required to meet City standards for signage. - 5.
+A condition of approval requires the developer to provide plans for address signage and a fire hydrant plan subject to review and approval of the Missoula City Fire Department prior to final plat approval of each applicable phase.
 Fire hydrants shall be installed prior to combustible construction as required by the City Fire Department approved hydrant plan.
-Subdivision Regulations Section 3-010.1F

-1. Fire service is available to the subdivision if the recommended condition of approval is imposed and met.
+1. City Council determined fire service is available to the subdivision if the condition of approval is imposed and met.